torvalds/linux/Documentation/filesystems/path-lookup.rst

 This write-up is based on three articles published at lwn.net:

-- <https://lwn.net/Articles/649115/> Pathname lookup in Linux
+- <https://lwn.net/Articles/649115/> Pathname lookup in GNU/Linux
-- <https://lwn.net/Articles/649729/> RCU-walk: faster pathname lookup in Linux
+- <https://lwn.net/Articles/649729/> RCU-walk: faster pathname lookup in GNU/Linux
 - <https://lwn.net/Articles/650786/> A walk among the symlinks

 Written by Neil Brown with help from Al Viro and Jon Corbet.